-19.3 In the case of a serious illness or disability of an employee's child, parent or household member, the head of the department shall grant leave with pay in order for the employee to care for or make arrangements for the care of such sick or disabled persons.
+19.3 In the case of a serious illness or disability of an employee's child, adult child, spouse, sibling, parent, mother-in-law, father-in-law, grandchild, grandparent, stepparent, the head of the department shall grant leave with pay in order for the employee to care for or make arrangements for the care of such sick or disabled persons.
 Such paid leave shall be drawn from the employee's accumulated sick leave credits.
-Use of such sick leave shall be limited to the number of hours designated to be the employee's work week per incident.
+The employer may limit the use of sick leave for absences due to an illness or injury to the employee's adult child, spouse, sibling, parent, mother-in-law, father-in-law, grandchild, grandparent, or stepparent to no less than 160 hours (224 hours for an employee on a 56-hour per week schedule) in any 12-month period.